cisagov/get.gov/pages/domains/domains_moving.md

 ## Let us know how it goes

 How did your transition to .gov go?
-Is there anything we’ve missed in this list of things to think about?
+Is there anything we missed in this list of things to think about?
 Did something work well in your organization that we didn’t mention?
 [Let us know](../../contact/) or [suggest an edit to this page](https://github.com/cisagov/getgov-home/issues/new/choose){.usa-link--external}.